Ambrosino, Bailey re-elected to Bath city council

-Ambrosino defeated challenger Brandon Sewall, 3,107-1,401, to fill the available two-year at-large position.
+Ambrosino defeated challenger Brandon Sewall, 3,107-1,401, to fill the vacant two-year at-large position created by Bath City Council Chair Mari Eosco’s resignation to care for an ailing family member.

 Bailey defeated Albert Edwards, 497-205, to serve her second three-year term representing Ward One in Bath’s South End.